 262g (9.2 ounces or 1¾ cups plus 1 tablespoon) soft icing sugar (I use this brand)

 70g (2.5 ounces or 5 tablespoons) gluten and dairy free butter

 2½ tablespoons (37.5ml) pure maple syrup

 Preheat the oven to 160C and line a 12-hole muffin tin with large cupcake liners.

 Add the pecan nuts to a small blender and blitz to a fine crumb.
 Don’t blitz for too long, otherwise you will end up with pecan butter.

 Sift together all the dry ingredients in a large bowl except the pecan meal, stir that through after.

 Add half of the dry ingredients and pour in half of the milk and mix on a low speed until combined.
-Then add the rest of the flour and milk and mix again until thoroughly mixed through.
+Then add the rest of the flour and milk and mix again on low speed until thoroughly combined.